 cousin were accompanied to Voorschoten.
 JG takes a lot of goodbyes to say

-goodbye to mom, Aunt Til (Zonnevijlle) [our neighbor] and his bosom friend
+goodbye to mom, Aunt Til (Zonnevijlle) [our neighbour] and his bosom friend

-Henk. [...]
-He does turn red, but incidentally he controls himself and mow
+Henk.
+He keeps himself firm when his father returns.
+He does turn red, but incidentally he controls himself and

 March 12: Annie writes that they arrived at Wormerveer at half past five the

 previous day.
 JG does not show symptoms of homesickness.
 The first stop had been